-Bring a taste of Haiti to your home by learning how to make this vegan rendition of this Akasan.
-A popular porridge like drink made from corn flour, star anise, cinnamon and plant based milk.
+Bring a taste of Haiti to your home by learning how to make this vegan rendition of Akasan.
+A popular porridge like drink made from yellow corn flour, star anise, cinnamon and plant based milk.

 They say that the most important meal of the day is breakfast and I truly believe it is.
 That's why I'm showcasing this popular breakfast recipe courtesy of the Haitian people called Akasan.